Global Sound Movement recognised at Oscars of higher educator sector

 UCLan beat off competition from five other UK universities to win the award at what is widely regarded as the Oscars of the higher education sector.
 It won the arts category prize for its Global Sound Movement (GSM) project, a unique digital arts initiative that captures the sounds of rare and exotic musical instruments from remote villages across the globe for commercial use with profits donated back to the communities.

-Led by UCLan’s College of Culture and the Creative Industries, the project travels to international areas where music is intrinsic to the communities’ individual culture; often where hand-built instruments are constructed from locally sourced materials forming the basis of the unique sound of that location.
+Led by UCLan’s Faculty of Culture and the Creative Industries, the project travels to international areas where music is intrinsic to the communities’ individual culture; often where hand-built instruments are constructed from locally sourced materials forming the basis of the unique sound of that location.
 As well as providing a way for remote, economically deprived communities to showcase their rare and distinctive music to a global audience, GSM provides local musicians with a sustainable income stream which could help lift them out of poverty.

 The Global Sound Movement project connects people through music and everyone involved benefits, from the communities we visit to our students who themselves learn so much from the whole experience.